Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Main Floor.md

 The staircase starts at area K84 and spirals upward around a central shaft (area K18a), climbing 300 feet to the top of the high tower (area K59).

-A recently constructed masonrY, wall blocks the stair­ case 10 feet below the landing \Yest of area.
-K17.
-A chink in this wall allows gas (oraviirYpir�in:gaseous form) to pass from one side ofthe.wall !6:tlie _other.
+A recently constructed masonry, wall blocks the staircase 10 feet below the landing west of area K17.
+A chink in this wall allows gas (or a vampire in gaseous form) to pass from one side of the wall !6:tlie _other.
 A character who inspects the wall closely can spot the chink with a successful DC 10 Wisdom (Perception) check.
 The wall is too sturdy for characters to knock down, but they can

 · create a hole wide enough to crawl through in 1 hour, or reduc;e the entire wall to a pile of masonry bricks and rubble in 2 hours.